+Feedback and planning

-Feedback and To use digital technologies to provide better, more personalized, and timely planning feedback to learners.
-This means providing learners with advice based on their performance and monitoring the incorporation of said advice.
+To use digital technologies to provide better, more personalized, and timely feedback to learners.
+This means to provide learners with advice based on their performance, and to monitor the incorporation of said advice.
 To enable learners to understand the evidence provided by digital technologies and use it for decision-making.